Regional Forest and Fire Capacity Program: Building a safer future for our communities and forests

 IECF was awarded a two-year block grant of $1.6 million, a flexible pool of funds to help Riverside and parts of San Bernardino increase forest and fire resilience in the face of a changing climate.
 The Foundation serves as administrator of the funds, bringing together local and regional stakeholders and distributing dollars for greater capacity to work and plan together for these big issues.

-IECF Regional Priority Plan (RPP): Request for Project Submittals
+IECF Regional Priority Plan (RPP)

 - Regional Priority Planning